Harry felt eleven again.

 The morning light crept through the thin curtains.
 Dust swirled lazily in the shafts of sunlight, catching the warm glow as if mocking the heaviness pressing against Harry's chest.

 He was already awake—had been for hours, if he'd ever truly slept at all.
-His body ached in the hollow, sickly way that came after too many nights of staring into the dark, hoping the silence might offer a reprieve.
+His body ached in that hollow, sickly way that came after too many nights of staring into the dark, hoping the silence might offer a reprieve.
 It hadn't.

 The nausea started early.
 Not sudden, but slow and creeping, curling in his stomach like something growing.
 By the time he'd dragged himself to the bathroom down the hall, it was a living thing, gnawing at him from the inside.